 The Company believes that bonuses based on pre-tax profit have a long term focus as it takes time and consistent effort to increase pre-tax profit.
 Using pre-tax profit as a primary incentive measure is consistent with Martinrea's entrepreneurial culture and its focus on continuous improvement of operations.
 If a plant, business unit or the Company is not profitable in a year, no bonus will be paid.
 The Company believes this motivates general managers, officers and executives at every level to work towards consistent profitability and consistent profit growth, as evidenced by the Company's financial performance over the past several years.
 Pre-tax earnings has been chosen as a driver of a significant portion of variable bonus compensation as it is a key element of earnings per share and ultimately share price, and thus there is a direct link between executive compensation and ultimately share performance.
 Pre-tax profit captures the concept of both earnings from operations and the costs of financing those earnings.
-It is also a key feature of bonus compensation in the Canadian automotive parts supplier industry where the

-Company must compete for talent, and it has proven to be an effective factor in attracting and retaining talent at the general manager and officer level.
+It is also a key feature of bonus compensation in the Canadian automotive parts supplier industry where the Company must compete for talent, and it has proven to be an effective factor in attracting and retaining talent at the general manager and officer level.

-In 2016, the Company adjusted its approach to the calculation of bonuses to the leaders of its business units, so that a portion of the bonus is based on the pre-tax profit of the executive's business unit, a portion is based on the pre-tax profit of the Company other than that relating to the executive's business unit, and a portion based on individual performance goals set annually by the Chief Executive Officer.
-This approach, in the Company's view, has worked very well.
+In 2016, the Company adjusted its approach to the calculation of bonuses to the leaders of its business units, so that a portion of the bonus is based on the pre-tax profit of the executive's business unit, a portion is based on the pre-tax profit of the Company other than that relating to the executive's business unit, and a portion based on individual performance goals set annually by the CEO.
+This approach was applied for the full year in 2017 and 2018, and, in the Company's view, it has worked very well.

 In late 2016, the Company adopted a PRSU Plan, a form of deferred compensation plan, for implementation in 2017.
 In 2016, each of Messrs.
 Wildeboer and D'Eramo elected to take 25% of their 2017 bonus based on pre-tax profit in the form of RSUs.
 Since 2017 to date, each of Messrs.
-Wildeboer and D'Eramo elected to take 25% of their annual bonus based on pre-tax profit in the form of RSUs and in addition, PSUs have been granted to each of Messrs.
+Wildeboer and D'Eramo elected to take 25% of their annual bonus based on pre-tax profit in the form of RSUs.
+In addition, PSUs have been granted to each of Messrs.
 Wildeboer and D'Eramo, as described below.
-In 2021, to place greater emphasis on long-term compensation and employee retention, commencing on and after 2022, the Board increased the amount of annual pre-tax bonus compensation Messrs.
-Wildeboer and D'Eramo could elect to receive in RSUs from 25% to 50% of annual pre-tax bonus compensation with the potential of receiving an additional grant of PSUs and/or DSUs for a deferral of any amount greater than 25%.
-In 2021, the Board also approved the ability of senior executives reporting to the CEO to elect to receive 25% of their annual pre-tax bonus compensation in the form of RSUs and/or DSUs.
-It is anticipated that RSUs and PSUs will continue to be utilized in the future as a portion of executive compensation.
+It is anticipated that RSUs and PSUs will be utilized increasingly in the future as a portion of executive compensation.